alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

         "type": "The name of the Compute VM image (most commonly 'Ubuntu')", "version": "The version of the Compute VM image (e.g. 0.1.2019082900)", },
-    "azureAdminGroupName" : "[Optional] Azure Security Group that admins of this SRE will belong to.
+    "dataAdminIpAddresses": "[Optional] A list of one or more IP addresses which admins will be using to transfer sensitive data to/from the secure Azure storage area (if not specified then Turing IP addresses will be used).", "azureAdminGroupName" : "[Optional] Azure Security Group that admins of this SRE will belong to.
 If not specified then the same one as the SHM will be used.", "domain": "[Optional] The fully qualified domain name for the SRE.
 If not specified then <SRE ID>.<SHM domain> will be used.", "databases": "[Optional] A list of one or more database flavours from the following list ('MSSQL', 'PostgreSQL').
 For example ['MSSQL', 'PostgreSQL'] would deploy both an MS-SQL and a PostgreSQL database.",